EV Charging

 Customisable Design

-Supports branded or differentiated credentials — enabling operators to identify fleets, user groups, or subscription types
+NFC keychains with full design customisation options — enabling operators to identify fleets, user groups, or subscription tiers at a glance

-Wearables built to IP68 ingress protection standards — withstanding water, dust, temperature changes, and outdoor handling
+Built to IP68 ingress protection standards — protected against dust, moisture, and sweat in outdoor charging environments

-Durable replacement for disposable EV charging cards — reducing repeated re-issuing and plastic waste over time
+Durable replacement for disposable EV charging cards — built to outlast standard plastic credentials and reduce reissuance costs over time

-Who Uses and Who Manages NFCKEY for EV Charging?
+Who Uses and Who Manages NFCKEY in EV Charging

 Who uses NFCKEY:

-• NFCKEY is used by drivers or fleet users as a wearable EV charging credential
+• NFCKEY is carried and used by drivers and fleet users as a wearable NFC EV charging credential

 • Drivers present NFCKEY to the charger reader to authenticate and start a charging session, in the same way as a traditional RFID charging card